computerguy2030/pytorch-rocm-amd/MY_FORK.md

 * Scripts:
 	included in repository: one concise and one verbose output (Note must uncomment lines for Ubuntu 20 accordingly) Must be in ~/Downloads directory
+	Script will continue after reboot on Ubuntu distros and should require no intervention.
+Other distros, you may need to open terminal after login and reboot

 <br>